barseghyanartur/matyan/docs/index.rst

 **Generate changelog between two branches:**

-In some cases you only want to show what has been done since last release.
+In some cases you only want to show which changes have been made to acceptance since last production release.
-The following example would generate changelog since version 0.0.1 to version 0.0.3.
+The following example would generate changelog with changes that are on acceptance branch and not yet in master.

 .. code-block:: sh

-    generate-changelog master..dev
+    generate-changelog master..acceptance

 **Generate changelog with releases info shown**